alexchisum/Add-Homosaurus-to-LCSH/README.md

 The normalization rules in the Norm Rules folder can be used to add Homosaurus terms to corresponding LCSH terms to bibliographic records in Alma.

 Copy and paste the text from these four files and save as four normalization rules in the Alma MDE.
-Next, convert the normalization rules to four normalization processes in Alma configuration.

 After you've created normalization processes, create a set of bib records containing the LCSH terms.